Sawrr/tf2/README.md

 gg\_enabled - Sets whether calling gg is enabled.

+gg\_vote - Sets whether a team must vote on gg.

 gg\_winnerconcede - Sets whether the winning team can call gg.

 gg\_winthreshold - Sets the number of round wins a team must win before their opponents may call gg.